Best 40 Gallon Breeder Tank, Setup & Stocking Ideas

 If you would like a lid to prevent your fish from escaping and reduce water evaporation, the Aqueon Versa Top 36″ X 18″ Hinged Glass Aquarium Top is designed to fit this tank.

-A suitable sturdy stand for this aquarium that has great reviews, is the Imagitarium Brooklyn metal tank stand.
+A suitable sturdy stand for this aqueon aquarium is the Imagitarium Brooklyn metal tank stand.
 Available to buy at Petco or Amazon.

-You must have the correct equipment for a 40 gallon breeder tank as fry and young fish are very sensitive to environmental changes, even more so than adult fish.
+You must have the correct equipment to successfully breed fish for profit (or fun), as the fry and young fish are very sensitive to environmental changes.

 Some essential equipment you will need in addition to a tank is: